CenturyLinkCloud/PublicKB/Release Notes/2019/2019-03-05-cloud-platform-release-notes.md

 **Auto-register ARM VM resources in managed providers**

-[Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/) now includes the feature to auto-register VM instances that were deployed as part of a Azure ARM template deployment.
+[Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/) now includes the feature to auto-register VM instances that were deployed as part of an Azure ARM template deployment.
 The compute instances and ScalingSets included into the template box will be automatically registered in Cloud Application Manager and the make managed process will be executed on them.

 **New Cloud Formation types supported**